cubenicke/Fury/README.md

-/fury bloodrage <number> - sets minimum percent of health required when using Bloodrage /fury hamstring <number> - sets maximum percent of health allowed when using Hamstring on NPCs /fury berserk <number> - sets minimum percent of health required when using Berserk /fury stance <name> - sets stance to return to after switching stance.
+/fury bloodrage <number> - sets minimum percent of health required when using Bloodrage /fury hamstring <number> - sets maximum percent of health allowed when using Hamstring on NPCs /fury berserk <number> - sets minimum percent of health required when using Berserk /fury deathwish <number> - sets minimum percent of health required when using Death Wish /fury stance <name> - sets stance to return to after switching stance.
 If default is selected it will return to your last used stance.
 If no stance is selected it will disable stance switching.
 Must use correct names with capitalization.
 ```
 ### Debugging